nathanssantos/clockify-teams/README.md

 ## To do

+- Eslint and Prettier setup with the Airbnb styleguide
 - Normalize user names on files when PDF report is generated
 - Add order by name, email, and workload functionality in user list
 - Add time also in format HH:MM on each user list item